kyleu/projectforge/module/wasmclient/doc/module/wasmclient.md

-# WebAssembly
+# WASM Client

 This is a module for [Project Forge](https://projectforge.dev).
-Provides a WASM library and HTML host for a custom WASM application
+Provides a WebAssembly library and HTML host for a custom WASM application

 https://github.com/kyleu/projectforge/tree/master/module/wasm